ES2015: let & const

 -

-but it is used to declare constants, meaning once declared values of variables declared withconst
+const, is same asletbut it is used to declare constants, meaning once declared values of variables declared withconstcannot be altered.

 Example of block scoping